CyberFlameGO/svnpython/Doc/library/ctypes.rst

 Accessing values exported from dlls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some shared libraries not only export functions, they also export variables.
+Sometimes, a dll not only exports functions, it also exports variables.
 An example in the Python library itself is the ``Py_OptimizeFlag``, an integer set to 0, 1, or 2, depending on the :option:`-O` or :option:`-OO` flag given on startup.